 The winning margin is a popular bowls bet type available to all bowls bookmakers, and it can be used in 2 ways.

 If you’re betting on bowls game that is played as best-of, you can wager on a set margin.
 So, for example, if the match is Bo3, you can predict by how much a player will win – either 2-0 or 2-1.

 The other way to use winning margin bets is to wager on points, in which case it doesn’t matter whether the match is Bo1, Bo3, or Bo5.
-With points margin, you’re guessing how many points a player or a team will win a set.
-This approach is very similar to how you bet on how many points a basketball team will win in the next match.
+With a points margin, you’re guessing how many points a player or a team will win a set.
+This approach is similar to how you bet on how many points a basketball team will win in the next match.